MethodoxTech/Launcher/README.md

 # Launcher

+THIS CODE IS CROSS-PLATFORM COMPLIANT IN THE SENSE THAT IT DOESN'T USE ANY WINDOWS SPECIFIC API; HOWEVER, IT UTILIZES explorer.exe TO OPEN DISK LOCATIONS WHICH IS ONLY APPLICABLE ON WINDOWS.

 Think of this as a self-contained version of Rainmeter gadget designed just for launching stuff.
 This is way faster and non-intrusive than Rainmeter when added to `PATH`.